Comparing Power Apps Plans with Dynamics 365 Licensing

 API Request Limits

-All the users of Microsoft Power Platform can use a certain number of requests a user can make based on the license they are assigned.
+All the users of Microsoft Power Platform are able to make a certain number of requests based on the license they are assigned.
 This is designed to accommodate the majority of usage requirements without any additional cost.

-Within a 24-hour period the Power Apps unlimited app plan provides default capacity for 5,000 API calls per user.
-This API request limit affects all types of user accounts and is not aggregated to the instance level.
+Within a 24-hour period, the Power Apps per user plan provides default capacity for 40,000 API calls per user (previously 5,000 API calls).

-Users running the @ £7.50 Power Apps single app plan have capacity for up to 1,000 API requests per user per 24-hours.
+Users running the Power Apps per app plan have capacity for up to 6,000 API requests per user per 24-hours (previously 1,000 calls).

-This compares to a 20,000 request capacity available with Dynamics 365 Enterprise apps or 10,000 for Professional apps and a 5,000 default API call capacity for Dynamics 365 Team Member licences.
+This compares to 40,000 request capacities available with Dynamics 365 Enterprise and Professional apps (increased from 20,000 and 10,000 respectively in November 2021) and a 6,000 default API call capacity for Dynamics 365 Team Member licences.